What do you do with old clothes?

 Stop thinking of being an “outfit repeater” as a bad thing.
 It’s not a good use of your money or of environmental resources to discard clothing that’s still in great condition.
 Quality items should be worn far beyond the average seven times before requiring an update.

 If you’re only buying high quality items that you love, then rewearing will be easy!
 Mix and match within your wardrobe to create new looks.
 Follow cleaning instructions, treat stains, and repair items so your purchases withstand the test of time.
 If you’re in need of a statement piece for an event, look to a friend’s closet instead of purchasing something brand new.
-Keep in mind that the average life expectancy for a piece of clothing is three years, not one Instagram post.
+Keep in mind that the average life expectancy for a piece of clothing is two years, not one Instagram post.

 Now that you’ve bought items that you love and you’ve worn them until they were beyond repair, don’t jump straight ahead to recycling.
 Rather, try to get creative with your closet.